uhm029/clash-royale/clash-royale.md

 Arena            | Arena 3: Barbarian Bowl
 Rarity           | Epic
 Type             | Building
-Description      | Nice tower...
+Description      | Nice tower you got there.
+Would be a shame if this X-Bow whittled it down from this side of the arena...
 Elixir Cost      | 6
 Hit Speed        | 0.3sec
 Targets          | Ground
-Range            | 13
+Range            | 12
 Deploy Time      | 5sec
 Lifetime         | 40sec